Vehicular Networks for Combating a Worldwide Pandemic: Preventing the Spread of COVID-19: Vehicular Networking Applications and Requirements for Preventing Pandemic Spread

 \subsubsection{Prioritization}

-Late delivery of the pandemic data to the authorities may prevent taking the necessary precautions, especially for the regions lacking the necessary infrastructure to collect data from vehicles.
+Compared to traditional medical data, the COVID-19 data has higher priority for transmission and delivery to the authorities which can take necessary precautions, especially for the regions lacking the necessary infrastructure to collect data from vehicles.
 In such regions, the data is cached by the vehicles and transmitted to the central authority as soon as they establish a connection to the infrastructure.
 In the cases of having limited access to the infrastructure, the vehicles need to choose which message to send.
 Here, a message prioritization criteria is required considering both the content and freshness of the message.
 Regarding the content, the data of the users tested positive for COVID-19 should have a higher priority than the others.
 Moreover, age of information (AoI), as a measure of freshness of the pandemic data, needs to be considered for the prioritization, since the outdated pandemic data may not be useful to the authorities in determining the pandemic spread of the region.
 Hence, pandemic data requires content-based prioritization mechanisms alongside with AoI-based caching protocols, mainly considering the locations where the vehicles have limited access to the infrastructure.